aswin402/Web_exm1/README.md

 This project was inspired by and built with reference to a tutorial by [Traversy Media](https://www.youtube.com/c/TraversyMedia).
 The original tutorial can be found [here](https://www.youtube.com/watch?v=HXYZxVbWkjc).

-Significant modifications and additions have been made, including a transition to SCSS, additional styling, and the integration of AI-powered features.
+Significant modifications and additions have been made, including a transition to SCSS and additional styling.
+AI tools were used to assist in the creation of this project.

 ## 📄 License